CivicActions/guidebook/about-civicactions/culture.md

 Here are some of the tools and practices we use to help us remain open with each other:

--   **Slack channels and Email lists** - We communicate in a group setting, reducing the need for one-on-one communications that can lead to silos or keep people out of the loop.
+-   **Slack channels and email lists** - We communicate in a group setting, reducing the need for one-on-one communications that can lead to silos or keep people out of the loop.
 -   **Daily scrum calls on video** - Everyday, each team member meets to report on what they did yesterday, what they plan on doing today, and whether they have any blockers.
 This is an opportunity to offer support and hold each other accountable.
 It also builds team camaraderie by having a daily forum to look at each other and connect.
--   **Active Listening** - Talking "at" each other doesn't always result in a shared understanding.
+-   **Active listening** - Talking "at" each other doesn't always result in a shared understanding.
 By repeating back what you are hearing from the other person, you are able to verify that you understand them and give them a chance to correct any misunderstandings or wrong assumptions.
 -   **Tensions** - A tension is any issue or reflection we have shelved, buried, or simply not thought to share.
 Our practice at CivicActions is to recognize when we have a tension concerning a team member, and ask the person if we can share it in a safe conversation where the sole purpose is to clear the air and both parties agree to simply acknowledge the tension and then close the conversation.
 When we share in this objective way, we clear our minds of anything that might interfere with being able to hear what the other person is saying.
 When we have shared a tension we might have with someone, we can then be present to who they are in this moment, rather than the story we have been telling ourselves about them.
 -   **Retrospectives** - These occur at the end of each sprint on a project level, or at other milestones for any department or activity at CivicActions.
 It's a forum to talk about what is working, what isn't, and what we can improve.
 It's a safe space to discuss failure _without blame_ and to reflect on successes and celebrate team members too.
 We also use retrospectives for annual reviews.
--   **Balance Scores** - At every meeting, we each report our "balance score" -- a number from 1 to 10 that represents how well you are recognizing and honoring your priorities in your personal, work, and spiritual life.
+-   **Balance scores** - At every meeting, we each report our "balance score" -- a number from 1 to 10 that represents how well you are recognizing and honoring your priorities in your personal, work, and spiritual life.
 Everyone knows about the struggle for "work-life balance," and this practice is our way of empowering people to honor theirs -- with the addition of spiritual/mental health as well.
 A high balance score doesn't necessarily mean everything is going perfectly in your life, but it means you are honoring the priorities you have set for yourself.
 By hearing the balance of other team members, we can remain attuned to who might need extra support, or who is thriving and might have capacity to serve as a resource for others.
 You can read more about balance scores in [this blog post](https://medium.com/civicactions/improving-scrum-team-flow-on-digital-service-projects-6723d95eaad8).
--   **Culture Videos** - We have [several videos](https://vimeo.com/civicactions) that feature team members talking about CivicActions.
+-   **Culture videos** - We have [several videos](https://vimeo.com/civicactions) that feature team members talking about CivicActions.
 It's an interesting glimpse into the different values and appreciations from our peers.
 We invest a lot of energy into appreciating each other and creating a company where people are free to be themselves and grow their skills by taking risks and learning from failure.

 ### Personal pronouns